gloveboxes/altair_8800_docs/docs/40-deploy-with-docker/10-introduction.md

 # Deploy with Docker

 The easiest way to run the Altair 8800 emulator is with Docker.
-You need to install Docker on your 64-bit version of Linux, macOS, Windows, or Raspberry Pi computer.
+You need to install Docker on your 64-bit version of Linux, macOS, Windows, ChromeOS, or Raspberry Pi computer.

 ## Install Docker